 Bluetooth Host Radio Support

-This topic provides answers to typical questions about Bluetooth Radio support.
+This article provides answers to typical questions about Bluetooth Radio support.

 Bluetooth host controllers supported in Windows

-Forcing the Bluetooth stack to load if Windows cannot match the device ID (Windows Vista)
+Forcing the Bluetooth stack to load if Windows can't match the device ID (Windows Vista)

 A new Bluetooth radio might not match any of the device IDs in the Bluetooth INF (Bth.inf) that is included with Windows.
-This prevents Windows from loading a Bluetooth stack for the device.
-IHVs should ensure that their radio works with the native Bluetooth stack in one of the following ways:
+A missing match prevents Windows from loading a Bluetooth stack for the device.
+Ensure that your radio works with the native Bluetooth stack in one of the following ways:

 The following procedure uses Device Manager to force the Bluetooth stack to load for a new radio: